alexpevzner/sane-airscan/README.md

 Any **eSCL** capable scanner expected to work, but only few of them were actually tested.

-Sane-airscan was tested and found to work with the following scanners:
+Sane-airscan was tested and found to work with the following scanners and
+cameras:
+* Canon D570 (camera)
-1. HP DeskJet 2540
+* HP DeskJet 2540
-2. HP ENVY 4500
+* HP ENVY 4500
-3. Kyocera ECOSYS M2040dn
+* Kyocera ECOSYS M2040dn
-4. TODO
+* TODO

 If you have success with a scanner not included into this list, please let me know.